lowRISC/opentitan/hw/ip/rv_core_ibex/doc/boot-rom-patching.md

 The factory provisioning model is expected to be the mainstream deployment model that covers bugs found throughout the product development lifecycle until product deployment phase.
 The in-field patching capability is primarily a backup mechanism used only in very rare cases to patch a critical ROM bug escape in the field, especially some hard to catch security or functional bugs.
 **It is advised to avoid reliance on the in-field ROM patch as much as possible.**

-This document also contains a detailed specification for the OT ROM patching architecture, the programming interfaces, and example sequences for patching ROM firmware.

 ## ROM Boot & Patching Building Blocks